-- 1 Inspect the rotor plugs and gaskets for damage-the high forces generated in this rotor can cause damaged components to fail. - 2 Make sure that the rotor is equipped with the correct overspeed disk (330338). - a.
+- 1 Inspect the rotor plugs and gaskets for damage-the high forces generated in this rotor can cause damaged components to fail. - 2 Make sure that the rotor is equipped with the correct overspeed disk (355539). - a.
 If the disk is missing or damaged, replace it according to the instructions in Rotors and Tubes.

-- 3 Verify that only the tubes and accessories listed in Table 1 are being used. - 4 Check the chemical compatibilities of all materials used. - Refer to Chemical Resistances (publication IN-175).
+- 3 Verify that only the tubes and accessories listed in Table 1 are being used. - 4 Check the chemical compatibilities of all materials used. - Refer to Chemical Resistances (publication IN-175), included in the Rotors and Tubes CD.